Title and statement of responsibility area

 Biographical history

 Andrew Doane Merkel was a journalist and poet.
-Born in New York State in 1884, he came to Nova Scotia when his father, Rev. A. Deb Merkel, took over a parish in Digby.
-He was educated at King's College, Windsor, and spent most of his adult life in Halifax.
+Born in New York State in the mid 1880, he came to Nova Scotia when his father, Rev. A. Deb Merkel, took over a parish in Digby.
+Merkel spent most of his adult life in Halifax and lived on South Park Street, where he and his wife, Florence (Tully) E. Sutherland.

-Merkel began his career writing for the Philadelphia North American and the Sydney Record.
-He was news editor of the Saint John Standard from 1908 until 1910, when he came to Halifax as editor of the Halifax Echo.
-In 1917 he was hired as the Maritime News Editor for the Canadian Press in Montreal.
-He returned to Halifax in 1919 when he was appointed Superintendent of the Canadian Press's Atlantic Division.
-By his retirement in 1946 Merkel had covered a range of regional, national and international stories that included Marconi’s transmission from Cape Breton; the sinking of the Titanic; the first airplane flight in the British Empire; and two world wars.
-He retired to Port Royal where he purchased a large property adjacent to the Port Royal Habitation, hoping to establish a radio station and tourist attraction in the area.
-After the death of his wife in the early 1950s, Merkel returned to Halifax, where he died in 1954.
+For almost forty years Merkel worked as a journalist in the Maritimes.
+He worked for the Philadelphia North American, the Sydney Record, and was news editor of the Saint John Standard from 1908 to 1910.
+In 1910 he moved to Halifax to become editor of the Halifax Echo where he remained for seven years before moving to Montreal to join the Canadian Press as Maritime News Editor in 1917.
+He returned to Halifax shortly thereafter, and became Superintendent of Canadian Press’ Atlantic Division from 1919-1946.
+By the time Merkel retired in 1946 he had covered a range of regional, national, and international stories that included Marconi’s transmission from Cape Breton, the sinking of the Titanic, war, and the first airplane flight in the British Empire.
+He retired to Port Royal where he purchased a large property adjacent to the Port Royal Habitation; he hoped to establish a radio station and tourist attraction in the area.
+He returned to Halifax after the death of his wife in the early 1950s and died in Halifax in 1954.

 Custodial history